Installation Overview

-You gained some experience and want to use openHAB to seriously control your home?
+You've gained some experience and want to use openHAB to seriously control your home?
 Typical hardware and software requirements are:

-> - 24/7 availability: A dedicated system connected by Ethernet and running continuously.
+- 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-> - Extendibility: Your system should be capable of running additional software like an MQTT broker or a persistence and graphing software.
+- Extendibility: Your system should be capable of running additional software like an MQTT broker or persistence and graphing software.

-> |Zulu||Completely open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|
+|Azul Zulu (opens new window)||Open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|

-> |Oracle Java (opens new window)||Full openHAB support on all platforms||Licensing restrictions (opens new window), manual installation required on many Linux systems: Ubuntu, Mint, and Debian are some examples|
+|Oracle Java (opens new window)||Full openHAB support on all platforms||Licensing restrictions (opens new window), manual installation required on many Linux systems: Ubuntu (opens new window), Mint (opens new window), and Debian (opens new window) are some examples|

-> Check your current Java version by opening a command line console and typing
+Check your current Java version by opening a command line console and typing

-> openHAB 2 is available as a platform independent archive file or through a package repository:
+openHAB is available as a platform independent archive file or through a package repository:

-> Stable release or cutting edge:
+Stable release or cutting edge:

 Please follow the instructions in the installation article matching your platform (see the menu to the left).